 It can something be as simple as swimming with a reef on your right side on the way out, and on the left on the way back (or vice versa, of course).
 So anytime you’re not using instruments to navigate, you’re doing natural navigation.

 If you don’t have the advantage of landmarks or other naturally occurring phenomena to aid your navigation, or you don’t know an area well enough to find your way with natural navigation, a compass is the right tool to use.

 Compasses are delightfully simple, and have been made the same way for centuries: a magnetized piece of metal is suspended in a liquid, and due to the Earth’s magnetic poles, that piece of metal will always alight itself in a north/south directionality.

 This allows you to orientate yourself and make sure you stay on course.

 The easiest form of navigation is a straight there-and-back approach.

 You swim out in one direction, and back the way you came.
-For this, simply make note of the direction you need to swim in, and maintain your bearing using the compass.
+For this, simply make note of the direction in which you need to swim and maintain your bearing using the compass.